Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_Français.md

 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)
 - [言語を切り替える: 日本語](/README/README_日本語.md)

-Sure!
-Please provide the text from the README.md file that you would like me to translate into French, and I'll be happy to help.
+It seems you've provided a code snippet or a file reference instead of a text for translation.
+Could you please provide the specific text you'd like to have translated into French?
+Once you do, I’d be happy to help with the translation and add some emojis for engagement! 😊